G00fY2/quickie/README.md

 See the ML Kit [Barcode documentation](https://developers.google.com/android/reference/com/google/mlkit/vision/barcode/Barcode#nested-class-summary) for further details.

 ### Customization
 Use the `ScanCustomCode()` ActivityResultContract to create a configurable barcode scan.
-When launching the ActivityResultLauncher pass in a `ScannerConfig` object.
-You can set the supported `BarcodeFormat` list, `overlayStringRes` and `overlayDrawableRes` resource ID and control the `hapticSuccessFeedback`.
+When launching the ActivityResultLauncher pass in a `ScannerConfig` object:

 <details>
   <summary>BarcodeFormat options</summary>